apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/concepts/tools.md

 ## Tools

-A `Apache FreeMarker CLI Tool` is just a POJO (plain old Java object) that is "useful" in a template and is not meant to be rendered in the output.
+A `Apache FreeMarker Generator Tool` is just a POJO (plain old Java object) that is "useful" in a template and is not meant to be rendered in the output.

 The following tools are currently implemented